 I would be remiss, at this point not to mention the Possible Trigger Warning.

 Victims No Longer by Mike Lew is “The Classic Guide for Men Recovering from Sexual Child Abuse” and I can see why.
-I certainly don’t know for sure but it certainly seems as if it should be!
 It is a resource book that should be in every therapist’s collection… because, as we know, little girls and women are not alone in having been sexually molested or abused.